 Not all legal and professional fees are deductible as business costs.
-This section list those that are claimable and the important ones that are not.
+This section lists those that are claimable and the important ones that are not.

 PROFESSIONAL FEES: As a rule, you can claim for accountancy and legal fees as allowable expenses.